Skip to Main Content

 How quickly can I get help after reporting domestic violence?

-Help can come fast in Poway.
-Police often respond immediately to calls about domestic violence.
-You can file for a temporary restraining order the same day in many cases.
 Shelters and support groups are also ready to assist quickly.
 The legal process moves fast to protect you, but it can take time for final court decisions.
 Acting quickly after violence is the best way to get protection and support.

 Can I change my mind after getting a restraining order?

 Yes.
 You can ask the court to modify or cancel a restraining order if your situation changes.
 But the court will look closely at why you want to change it.
 If the abuser still poses a risk, the court may keep the order.
 This process requires a hearing where both sides share their side.
 The court’s goal is to keep you safe, so decisions are made carefully.
+Original orders are not simply left unchanged without good reason.

 What if the abuser is family or lives with me?

 Domestic violence laws in Poway cover abuse by family members or people you live with.
 The law protects you no matter who the abuser is.
 Getting a restraining order against someone in your home is possible, and the court can order them to move out.
-Police can step in to protect you regardless of relationship.
+Police can step in to protect you regardless of the close relationship.
 Safety plans may include changing locks or staying elsewhere temporarily.

 Will the abuser have to attend counseling or classes?

-You Can Take Back Control in Poway
+You Can Take Back Control in Poway.
+Contact Our Domestic Violence Attorneys For Help.

 A restraining order is more than a piece of paper.
 It tells the person who hurt you that the law is watching.
 In Poway, getting one can start the process of rebuilding your life.
 Courts move quickly when there’s danger.
 Even if you’ve never filed anything before, this is a step you can take.
 It doesn’t matter how long ago the abuse started.
 You deserve space and safety.
-The process may seem intimidating, but it exists for your protection.
-Once it’s in place, it sends a message that control and fear no longer run your life.
-There is power in standing up.

 Get Started Today